Frequently Asked Questions 🌙

 Are diapers part of the exchange?

-We accept diaper donations and provide packs of 10 for families who need a little help during the week for free.
+We accept diaper donations and provide packs of 10 for families who need a little help for free.

 💛 Postpartum Supplies Accepted for Redistribution (Not for Resale)